 |2||ottaa huomioon||to take into account|

-3. Not-preferred compound verbs
+3. Not-preferred Compound Verbs

 Some compound verbs are not “bad”, but are better avoided.
 It’s not a mistake to use them.
 However, it’s not advised because there is a better word of phrase to say the same thing.
 This is the case for eg. sisäänkirjoittaa (better: kirjautua) and kuntourheilla (better: kuntoilla).

 Finnish is a language in which you can play with elements fairly freely and arrive at words that actually make sense in the context.
-This means that you can create your own compound verbs that make sense in the conversation you’re using it in – even if they’re not exactly established words.
+This means that you can create your own compound verbs that make sense in the conversation you’re using them in – even if they’re not exactly established words.
 You won’t find the following verbs in the dictionary:

 |Mäntsälässä “kuumailmapalloillaan” sunnuntaina.||In Mäntsälä they’re “hot-air-ballooning” on Sunday.|